Skip to Main Content

 • Always strive for the clearest, most concise way of expressing an idea.

-• Make sure your sentences aren’t too long. p Ensure each paragraph makes just one central point, and that you are not leaping around or smudging your ideas together.
+• Make sure your sentences aren’t too long.
+Ensure each paragraph makes just one central point, and that you are not leaping around or smudging your ideas together.

 • Look at the sequencing of sentences within each paragraph – do they build up your point in a logical, easy to follow way?